Convergence of Deep ReLU Networks: Infinite Products of Matrices

 There is a well-known sufficient condition (\cite{Wedderburn}, page 127) for convergence of infinite products of matrices, which can be considered as a generalization of the convergence of infinite products $\prod_{n=1}^\infty(1+x_i)$ of scalars.
 The result states that if

 where $I$ is the identity matrix and $\|\cdot\|$ is any matrix norm satisfying $\|AB\|\le \|A\|\|B\|$, then the infinite product

 converges.
-Our question differs from the above result in having the diagonal matrices $I_n$ in (\ref{infinitematrixproducts}) arbitrarily chosen from $\cD_m$.
+This result was extended by Artzrouni \cite{Artzrouni}.
+Our question differs from those results in having the diagonal matrices $I_n$ in (\ref{infinitematrixproducts}) arbitrarily chosen from $\cD_m$.
 Nevertheless, we manage to prove that this condition (\ref{sufficient}) remains sufficient for the convergence of (\ref{infinitematrixproducts}).
 We proceed to establish this result.

 Let $\|\cdot\|$ be a norm on $\bR^m$ that is nondecreasing on the modules of vector components:

 This requirement on a vector norm is mild and it is satisfied by the $\ell^p$-norms for all $1\le p\le +\infty$.
 We then define its induced matrix norm on $\bR^{m\times m}$, also denoted by $\|\cdot\|$, by